Four dead after two-vehicle crash in Englewood | SNN TV

 The Florida Highway Patrol reports it happened just before 4 A.M. at the intersection of Sunnybrook Boulevard and Rosemont Drive.

-A driver of an Audi A4, only identified as from the U.K., failed to stop at a stop sign, striking an SUV driven by 43-year-old Michael Halcomb.
+A driver of an Audi A4 failed to stop at a stop sign, striking an SUV driven by 43-year-old Michael Halcomb.

 The Audi A4 became engulfed in fire after the crash.
 FHP pronounced all four occupants in the Audi dead on scene.
 Halcomb and his four passengers, including a 15-year-old taken to All Children’s Hospital, sustained minor injuries.